rgc99/irrigation_unlimited/README.md

 * `sequence_id:` This is the position number of the sequence under the controller. `sequence_id: 1` is the first, 2 is the second and so on.
 * `zones:` This is the position number of the zone reference under the sequence. `zones: 1` is the first, 2 is the second and so on.
 As a shortcut, `zones: 0` will alter _all_ zone references in the sequence.
 May also take a list `zones: [1,3,5]`

 The following is a valid irrigation unlimited configuration.
 It shows how various points can be changed using the service calls above.
-Example numbers are coded C.Z.S.R = Controller.Zone.Sequence.zoneReference.
+Example numbers have the nomenclature C.Z.S.R = Controller.Zone.Sequence.zoneReference.
 If Z is zero then the `entity_id` must be the controller/master i.e. binary_sensor.irrigation_unlimited_cN_m.
 If Z is not zero then then entity_id is the zone i.e. binary_sensor.irrigation_unlimited_cN_zN.

 ~~~yaml
 irrigation_unlimited: